dlitvakb/deklarativna/README.md

 Partial support for *XML* tags with *xml_single_tag* and *xml_double_tag* is added.

-Core module classes and helpers have *full support* for attributes
+Core module classes and helpers have *full support* for attributes.

 ```ruby
 require 'deklarativna_core'
 include Deklarativna